Iran: A Day of Freedom in the Desert

 As in many other parts of the country, we’d have to settle for Nescafe, because brewed coffee isn’t usually found on any menus or buffets.
 Tea is the drink of choice, served in small glass cups with lots of lumps of sugar.

-Black-clad pilgrim women were getting out of a battered old bus, coming back from the holy city of Qom, where there are large theological schools and famous as a religious tourist destination because it is the birthplace of Hazrat Maasoomeh, revered by Shi’a, who died here 1200 years ago.
+Black-clad Pilgrim women were getting out of a battered old bus, coming back from the holy city of Qom, where there are large theological schools and famous as a religious tourist destination because it is the birthplace of Hazrat Maasoomeh, revered by Shi’a, who died here 1200 years ago.

 We drove over the rutty road, and big trucks and battered jeeps passed us by, along with a man herding a flock of camels from a motorcycle.
-The silence here when we stopped and I got a chance to walk out into the desert was tonic after the honking horns and ambient nuttiness of busy Tehran.
+The silence here when we stopped and I got a chance to walk out into the desert was a tonic after the honking horns and ambient nuttiness of busy Tehran.

 The Desert Means Freedom

 But there was another reason these forty locals had ponied up $33 each for this excursion.
 It was clear right away, when some of the women pushed their headscarves back, and even took them off, walking freely amidst the scrub.
 Others held hands with their boyfriends.

 One young woman changed out of her manteau, the required three-quarter length tunic and put on a short light blue jacket.
 This doesn’t sound like much, but I never saw an Iranian woman the whole week without the manteau or black chador on.